Spiritdude/GCodeToolbox/README.md

 As of version 0.009 only "Complete Objects" is supported by the <b>cat</b> command.

+At a later time mixed version might be considered e.g. rows with same temperature are printed "Simultaneous Objects" mode, compare the <a href="tests/array/">test plate example</a>.

 <h3>Collision Awareness</h3>

 Right now <tt>gctoolbox</tt> concatenates pieces so they are printed individually complete first (later version may include an option to change this behaviour), which poses some danger that the extruder nozzle crashes into existing already printed items: